 Any charge over the account is likely to be a floating charge rather than a fixed charge on these facts because the chargee is unlikely to have sufficient control over the account in order to create a fixed charge.
-The ramifications of this distinction are set out in question 5.3.
+The ramifications of this distinction are set out in question 5.3 above.

-Whether an English law floating charge can be a security financial collateral arrangement under the FCR (with the advantages that this may bring to a chargeholder) has been the subject of recent case law focusing on the FCR requirement that the charged collateral be in the possession and control of the collateral-taker.
-The resulting lack of clarity has led to the Financial Markets Law Committee established by the Bank of England publishing a paper in early 2013 urging clarification.
+Whether an English law floating charge can be a security financial collateral arrangement under the FCR (with the advantages that this may bring to a chargeholder) has been the subject of recent case law focusing on the FCR requirement that the charged collateral be in the "possession" and "control" of the collateral-taker.
+In early 2013, the Financial Markets Law Committee established by the Bank of England published a paper urging clarification, but until further judicial or legislatory clarification is provided surrounding the level of rights the collateral provider can retain (i.e. what is the detailed meaning of "rights of substitution" and "withdrawal of excess", which if retained by the collateral provider will not be fatal to the classification of the security as a financial collateral arrangement), there is currently no definitive answer on whether an English law floating charge will constitute a security financial collateral arrangement.